Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 Why Baby Hand Gestures Matter

-Hand gestures are among the first forms of intentional communication in infants.
+Hand gestures are among the first forms of communication in infants.
 Long before a baby utters their first word, they rely on nonverbal cues to express hunger, discomfort, excitement, or curiosity.
 These movements also reflect neurological development.
-For example, grasping objects signals muscle control and coordination progress.
+For example, reaching for toys, transferring objects between hands, or picking up small items can signal progress in coordination and fine motor control.

 Common Baby Hand Gestures And Their Meanings